1. Osome Blog Singapore

 To help you along, we’ve broken down the eligibility criteria for an S Pass and Employment Pass and unpacked the minimum salary requirements and quota (for S Pass) so you can feel confident when planning which is best for you and your prospective new hires.

 These rates are current as of March 2022.
-However, there are upcoming changes to the Employment Pass and S Pass that will start in September 2022.
+However, there are upcoming changes to the Employment Pass (not to confuse with Singapore EntrePass) and S Pass that will start in September 2022.
 More changes will happen in September 2023 and September 2025.

 Employment Pass Versus S Pass: Requirements & Eligibility